sayeemabdullah/React-Cribsheet/README.md

 ## Adding Bootstrap

-First we need to install bootstrap using the terminal like below:
+First, we need to install bootstrap using the terminal like below:

 ``` shell